longevityframework/longevity/longevity/src/jekyll/manual/query/retrieve-by.md

 ```

 This approach is non-reactive; the resulting iterator will be blocking.
 If we are okay with
-receiving the entire results at once, we can use `Repo.queryToFutureVec`, which returns a
+receiving the entire results at once, we can use `Repo.queryToVector`, which returns a
 `Future[Vector[PState[P]]]`:

 ```scala